alphagov/whitehall/STYLEGUIDE.md

 The `base.scss` is the file that will be compiled with Sass.
 All other files should be referenced from it in the relevant sections.
 The IE variants (`base-ie[6-8].scss` which you should never need to edit as they include `base.scss`) enable us to use mixins which only show css to certain IE versions.

+Within ./views and ./layouts, files should be placed and named to directly reflect the template / partial they style.
+For example, the styling for the partial `app/views/shared/_header.html.erb` should be `app/assets/stylesheets/frontend/helpers/shared/_header.scss`.

+Why?: Tech-debt creep in CSS is usually an symptom of a lack of confidence in changing or removing existing CSS.
+By structuring CSS in this way, we are clearly communicating the scope of that CSS.

 #### `./helpers`

 These are blocks of Sass which usually match a rails partial.
 They are used to style singular blocks which appear on multiple pages around the site.
 The name of the file should match the single selector inside the file and everything else should be nested under that selector.
 For example if you had a partial to display a document table you would have the following helper: